NAME-CaNOE 2021 Conference

 Diving into the Ocean Decade

-The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to meet, learn, share, and socialize at the 2021 NAME/CaNOE summer conference next summer from August 15-19 at Pearson College outside Victoria, BC.
-The conference program will include a variety of plenary sessions, workshops, presentations, field trips, social events, and time for networking.
+The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to meet, learn, share, and socialize at the 2021 NAME/CaNOE virtual summer conference, which will be held online August 17-21, 2021.

 - Learn and plan for the United Nations Decade of Ocean Science for Sustainable Development (2021 – 2030)

-- Discover resources and information from organizations working toward sustainable ecosystems and discuss how they relate to ocean and aquatic education, such as:
+- Discover resources and information from communities and organizations that value healthy marine and aquatic ecosystems and discuss how they can be incorporated into ocean and aquatic education, such as: